apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 the properties of those class instances without recompiling and rebuilding.

+The configuration file must be protected from modification by untrusted parties.
+Use restrictive file system permissions to ensure untrusted parties do not have write access.
+Do not load the configuration file from an untrusted location.

 As Log4cxx was designed to be extendable, property names and values are not constrained by the core library.
 The configuration file parsers,